w3tweaks/coding-assessment/README.md

 ## Notes:

+### Order of todos

+Todo MVC puts the newest todo at the end of the list; this seems wrong.
+Please add new todo items at the beginning of the list.

 ### Editing a todo

 When editing a todo, you'll need to modify your form's HTML input class attribute to "edit".
 To make the form visible, it must come after the `div` classed "view" in the markup here: [todo-list.component.html](https://github.com/labcorp-clinical-development/coding-assessment/blob/master/src/app/todos/components/todo-list/todo-list.component.html)